PGCE Secondary School Direct (French) / Overview

 - Entry requirements

-- 2:2 honours degree or above.
-If you are not a native French speaker, 50% or more of your degree content should have focused on French.
+- Minimum 2:2 honours degree.
+If you are not a native French speaker, approximately 50% or more of your degree content should have focused on French.

-- A-level (or equivalent) in French, German or Spanish.
+- A strong academic record at A-level (or equivalent) including French, German or Spanish.

 - Minimum grade C or 4 at GCSE (or equivalent) in English language and mathematics.